Your Support Can Help Us Continue

 Everyone getting medical treatment should have someone to support them, to help raise questions, take notes, enhance communication with medical staff and make sure they are receiving patient-centered care.

 This person is called a “patient advocate”.
-Such an advocate can help organize support from others, run errands, and generally support a patient’s needs throughout their care and treatment.
+Such an advocate can help organize support from others, help review treatment options, and generally support a patient’s needs throughout their care and treatment.
 And the sicker, less “on top of things” the patient is, the more that advocate is needed.

 Choose and Use an Advocate

-Some patient advocates are professionals, but anyone can provide this kind of support for a family member or friend.
-Pulse Center for Patient Safety Education and Advocacy offers training courses and phone support that teach you how.
+Some patient advocates are professionals, but almost anyone can provide this kind of support for a family member or friend.
+Pulse Center for Patient Safety Education and Advocacy offers training courses and phone or virtual support.
 Pick someone willing to be your advocate ahead of time, before illness or accident strikes.
 Go over with them what you’d like them to do and not do.
-Then, if something happens, call your advocate first thing.
+Then, if you need them they are ready.